EWM Management a Top Priority

 Treatment on the Eagle River Chain has been extremely successful in terms of controlling the density and occurrence of EWM.
 Over the course of the EWM management program from 2008 to 2021,EWM acreage has been reduced from 278 acres in 2007 to a low of 11.7 acres is 2019.
 There were 61.6 acres of EWM in 2023.

-It took 8 years of herbicide management to bring the milfoil down to the current level.
-The goal of management strategy has shifted from substantial population reduction to containing and maintaining the population at a low, suppressed level of occurrence.
+It took 8 years of herbicide management to bring the milfoil down to a manageable level.
+The goal of management strategy has shifted from substantial population reduction to containing and maintaining the population at a low, suppressed, level of occurrence.

 Not wanting to abandon management and simply wait for EWM populations to reach levels that are again applicable for herbicide control, the Commission used a professional-based hand-harvesting program to keep the milfoil at a manageable level since 2016.

 Hand removal of invasive plants is the most intuitive of control methods.
 It is labor intensive as it involves removing and bagging the entire plant by hand.
 During hand harvesting, divers manually remove milfoil plants from the lake bottom, with care taken to remove the entire root crown and not to create fragments.
 This method is suitable for very early infestations of milfoil and for follow-up removal after herbicide treatments